Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The mod supports all Enhanced Edition games patched to v2.0 or higher.
 It is also compatible with
-Pecca's "Dragonspear UI++" and largely compatible with Lefreut's Enhanced UI (LeUI).
-Some options
+Pecca's "Dragonspear UI++", and largely compatible with Lefreut's Enhanced UI (LeUI), K4f4r's
+Classic BG UI and Tipun's User Interface.
-may be moved into other sections when these mods have been detected.
-The "Improved Cheat Menu"
+Some options may be moved into other sections when these mods have been detected.
+The "Improved
-may also produce some minor visual glitches if Lefreut's Enhanced UI is installed.
-Functionality
+Cheat Menu" may also produce some minor visual glitches if Lefreut's Enhanced UI is installed.
-is not adversely affected, however.
+Functionality is not adversely affected, however.

+Pecca's "Infinity UI" is mostly incompatible with this mod, except for the "Improved Cheat Menu"
+subcomponent.

 The mod can not be installed together with EEUITweaks component "Hidden Game Options".
 You can
 install either one, but not both at the same time.